16francej/FireDetectionWebApp/README.md

-# Python Websockets Example: Chat
+# Python Websockets:

-This is a simple application that serves tasty WebSockets to your users with Flask, Flask-Sockets, Gevent, and Gunicorn.
+This is a simple application that serves WebSockets to  users with Flask, Flask-Sockets, Gevent, and Gunicorn.

-Mmmm.

-Check out the [live demo](http://flask-chat.herokuapp.com) or [read the docs](https://devcenter.heroku.com/articles/python-websockets).